Tikam02/DevOps-Guide/how-to/install_vagrant.md

 vagrant version
 ```
 ### Using Package Manager
-In this method, as the [Vagrant's Official](https://www.vagrantup.com/downloads)download page mentions, you need to run these commands in order:
+In this method, as the [Vagrant's Official](https://www.vagrantup.com/downloads) download page mentions, you need to run these commands in order:
 ```
 curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -